tart-telescope/tart2ms/README.md

 ## Examples

-Download data from the TART in real time via the RESTful API (defaults to https://tart.elec.ac.nz/signal)
+Download data from the TART in real time via the RESTful API (defaults to using the API at https://tart.elec.ac.nz/signal):

     tart2ms --ms data.ms

-To convert a previously downloads JSON file to a measurement set (MS)
+To convert a previously downloads JSON file to a measurement set (MS):

     tart2ms --json data.json --ms data.ms

-To view the image from the measurement set.
+To synthesize (using wsclean) the image from the measurement set:

     wsclean -name test -size 1280 1280 -scale 0.0275 -niter 0 data.ms